 Fans and Listeners Respond I haven’t had even one tweet or comment with any negative feedback towards “Sunday Morning”.
 Everyone has a different favorite track, and that solidifies the quality of the project for me.
 My goal was to create a project with replay value, and so far, everyone’s telling me they’ve had it on repeat.

-From Within.
-The advice I would give someone who does tend to look at others for inspiration, is look to at Big KRIT.
+Within.
+The advice I would give someone who does tend to look at others for inspiration is to look at Big KRIT.
 He’s been dropping mixtapes since 2004, and is still going strong.
 He went from independent, to a label artist, back to independent – and has never lost his traction in the game.

 “This may sound cynical, but I really don’t look up to anyone.
 I see everyone doing their own thing, and I feel like I can too.
 As far as inspiration, I try to find it within myself.
 Because if you can find inspiration within yourself and use that to fuel you every day, getting it elsewhere just isn’t as strong as that fire from within.”